ARTIST AND PRINTMAKER "It all starts with time spent outdoors"

 I have two presses in my studio which I use to print my work.

-The first is my sixty-five year old Adana Quarto Flatbed press which is a hand operated press that involves inking up the linocut individually for each print.
-The quarto, while being a little temperamental, prints my work exactly as I imagine it and the variations only add to the character of my work.
+The first is my sixty-five year old Adana Quarto Flatbed press which is a hand operated press.
+When printing, I ink up the linocut individually for each print.
+The quarto can be a little temperamental, but the variations only add to the character of my work.

 My Rollaco Gem press is an etching press I use to create my larger pieces.
 I am able to use smaller rollers to vary the colours on each pass through the press.